Punalu’u Black Sand Beach – A must visit on the Big Island of Hawaii

 Located on the south side in the Kau district which is known for strong ocean currents, the beach is not always the best for swimming or snorkeling, but it is perfect for nice long walks on the sand, beach combing, picnics and checking out those boulders in the sand that are actually sleeping turtles.

-Turtles are endangered and you need to maintain a distance of 10 feet from all turtles
+Turtles are endangered and you need to maintain a distance of 20 feet from all turtles.
+Typically in morning areas where turtles are resting have markers set with buffer zones.

 There is snorkeling at Ninole cove on the southern end and a short walk from this beach with some easier entry points.
 Do not try to snorkel on rough surf days with undertow or waves you can visually see.